hlprmnky/ion-appsync-example/doc/pages.md

 Avoids needing to pass the JWT as a URL parameter to logged-in pages.
 * Validate the JWT token before using it (see validate-token fn in handlers.cljs)
 * use a tools.cli fn instead of bash scripts and read the Cognito data instead of using CLI args
+* Investigate if IAM roles can allow Lambdas to exchange code for token (instead of TOKEN endpoint and needing id/secret in env)